awslabs/aws-security-analytics-bootstrap/AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_deployment_guide.md

 Route53 DNS Resolver Logs Projection Event Start Date | Start date for Route53 DNS Resolver logs (replace <YYYY>/<MM>/<DD> with the first date of your logs, example: 2020/11/30) | `<YYYY>/<MM>/<DD>`
 Route53 DNS Resolver Logs Account List |  Account(s) to include in the Route53 DNS Resolver Logs table in a comma separated list with NO SPACES (example: "0123456789,0123456788,0123456777"); note that all accounts must be logging to the same source, with contents in {ParamVPCFlowSource}/AWSLogs/{account_number}/vpcdnsquerylogs | `0123456789,0123456788,0123456777`
 Route53 DNS Resolver Logs VPC List | VPC IDs to include in the Route53 DNS Resolver log table in a comma seperated list with NO SPACES; Include all VPC IDs for full coverage even if there are no logs currently in that VPC | `<vpc_id_1>,<vpc_id_2>,...`
+Enable ALB Logs Glue Table | Do you want to create and enable a table for ALB logs? | `Yes` ALB Logs Glue Table Name | Name of the ALB Logs Glue table to create | `alb` ALB Logs Projection Event Start Date | Start date for ALB logs (replace <YYYY>/<MM>/<DD> with the first date of your logs, example: 2020/11/30) | `<YYYY>/<MM>/<DD>`
+ALB Logs Account List |  Account(s) to include in the ALB Logs table in a comma separated list with NO SPACES (example: "0123456789,0123456788,0123456777"); note that all accounts must be logging to the same source, with contents in {ParamALBSource}/AWSLogs/{account_number}/elasticloadbalancing | `0123456789,0123456788,0123456777`
+ALB Logs Number of Regions | Number of regions where ALB logs exist.
+A seperate Glue table will be created for each region. | 1-21
+ALB Logs Sources List | List of regions and corresponding s3 base paths where ALB logs are located (s3 base path must end with /AWSLogs/) in a comma seperated list with NO SPACES; The number of regions specifed must be the same as what is specified in the ParamNumRegions parameter.
+A seperate Glue table will be created for each region using the values specifed | `<region1>,s3://<bucket>/<prefix>/AWSLogs/,<region2>,s3://<bucket>/<prefix>/AWSLogs/...`

 ## 2 Deploy AWS Security Analytics Bootstrap IAM CloudFormation Template (optional)